Roger Dale Stafford: Weapons

 Roger was armed with a Colt Trooper .357 Magnum.
 Harold was armed with a Taurus Model 82 .38 caliber revolver stolen from a pawn shop in Purcell.
 Verna equipped herself with an .22-caliber Luger pistol that was also stolen from a family outside of Purcell.

 Capture and trial

 Six days after the Sirloin Stockade robbery, Harold Stafford died in a motorcycle accident in Tulsa, Oklahoma.
 Police traced a woman who went to see his body at a local funeral home to Chicago, Illinois, where they found and arrested Verna Stafford.
 They soon apprehended Roger Stafford as well.

-On Oct.
-17, 1979, he was convicted of all nine murders, and sentenced to death.
-His wife Verna testified against him, and divorced him while he was on death row (she was sentenced to two life terms for her part in the crimes).
+On October 17, 1979, he was convicted of all nine murders, and sentenced to death.
+His wife Verna was convicted of two counts of second degree murder for the deaths of Linda Lorenz and Terri Horst and was given two life sentences.

+She also testified against her husband, and divorced him while he was on death row.
 Stafford married again—twice—while awaiting execution.

 Execution

 Stafford was executed in Oklahoma by lethal injection on July 1, 1995.

 Less than two weeks later, Assistant Attorney General Sandy Howard received a $5 Sirloin Stockade gift certificate with the message "Hey, you got away with it.
 I am murder [sic] and you help [sic] do it!
 I am innocent and you know it" written on the back and signed "Roger Dale Stafford 103767".
 Investigators traced the certificate's origin to a Sirloin Stockade restaurant in El Reno, Oklahoma, and determined that it had been mailed from McAlester, Oklahoma (where Stafford was imprisoned), on July 3, two days after Stafford's execution.